 Sligo Creek Elementary School is a public elementary school in Silver Spring.
-582 children attend Sligo Creek Elementary School and identify primarily as Asian/Pacific Islander; Asian; and White, non-Hispanic.
-9% of the Sligo Creek Elementary School students have "limited English proficiency."
-17% of the 582 students here are paying reduced lunch prices.
-The student to teacher ratio at Sligo Creek Elementary School is 14:1.
+557 students attend Sligo Creek Elementary School and are mostly Multiracial, Asian/Pacific Islander, and Asian.
+9% of the Sligo Creek Elementary School students are "limited in English proficiency."
+16% of the 557 students here get reduced lunch prices.
+The ratio of students to teachers at Sligo Creek Elementary School is 14:1.
 Highland View Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture